 Insights from Randomized Controlled Trials

-Ovulation rates improved substantially with a 42% enhancement observed across multiple studies.
-This finding addresses one of the core challenges in reproductive endocrine conditions—irregular or absent ovulation.[6]Vitamin D and Respiratory Infections — BMJ 2017
+Ovulation rates improved substantially — a 42% enhancement was observed across multiple studies, directly addressing the core challenge of irregular or absent ovulation.[6]Vitamin D and Respiratory Infections — BMJ 2017 View source Hormonal parameters showed consistent improvements, with significant decreases in luteinizing hormone, follicle-stimulating hormone, and testosterone — all indicating better endocrine balance.

 Expert Guidance on Using Vitamin D to Improve PCOS Symptoms